docker/genai-stack/front-end/README.md

 ## Need an official Svelte framework?

 Check out [SvelteKit](https://github.com/sveltejs/kit#readme), which is also powered by Vite.
-Deploy anywhere with its serverless-first approach and adapt to various platforms, with out of the box support for TypeScript, SCSS, and Less, and easily-added support for mdsvex, GraphQL, PostCSS, Tailwind CSS, and more.
+Deploy anywhere with its serverless-first approach and adapt to various platforms, with out of the box support for TypeScript, SCSS and Less and easily-added support for mdsvex, GraphQL, PostCSS, Tailwind CSS, and more.

 ## Technical considerations